HIPAA: Frequently Asked Questions

 • How long does a provider have to respond to my request for records?

-• Healthcare providers are required to provide access to or amend your medical records within 30 calendar days of your request.
-If they cannot meet this timeline, they must inform you of the delay and provide a reason.
+• Healthcare providers are required to provide access to your medical records within 30 calendar days of your request.
+If they cannot meet this timeline, providers may take a one-time 30-day extension, but they must inform you of the delay and provide a reason.
+Providers must act on requests to amend protected health information within 60 days of receiving the request.
+If unable to act within 60 days, they may once again request a one-time 30 day extension as long as they provide written notice explaining the delay and expected completion date.

 • How can I correct my medical records?